Our Body’s Immune Response

 The duodenum was never the intended target of our immune system.
 Thus, the unintended damage described above can be viewed as collateral damage.
 The collateral damage is the result of inflammation.

-Please know this, a digestive disturbances associated with an immune reaction to gluten may result in malabsorption.
+Please know this, a digestive disturbances associated with an immune reaction to said protein may result in malabsorption.
 Children suffering from malabsorption (aka poor nutrient absorption), are more likely to experience stunted growth and be underweight.
 Malabsorption is an illness that can be physically and mentally disabling, even life threatening.

-If left untreated (gluten-free diet), acute malnutrition may develop as a result of malabsorption of nutrients.
+If left untreated, a gluten-free (GF) diet, acute malnutrition may develop as a result of malabsorption of nutrients.
 A constant supply of macro and micro nutrients are needed for children to develop normally and for adults to stay healthy.

 Celiac – a term that refers to an area of the body where your duodenum is located – hence the name Celiac disease.
 But it’s not a disease; simply put, it’s an illness that should be called duodenitis.